 - Meet!
 Nonprofits, city officials, and citizens come together to discuss the winning projects in the Community Idea Summit.
 After an inspiring opening session, trained facilitators lead a breakout group to develop an action plan for each idea.
 Volunteers from those breakout groups form working groups that will ultimately make the idea a reality.

 - Make it Happen!
 After the summit, each idea's working group gets technical assistance from DIY Lowell organizers, leaders in the community, and each other.
 We help groups apply for additional funding, get the right licenses, and with other guidance.

 This four-step approach achieves our mission by making the level of commitment small, only asking people to increase their involvement as they get excited about a project.
 During the project, they learn from facilitators and other experienced group members the civic skills they need to be a leader.
 They form networks of friends and colleagues from many diverse backgrounds.
 By the end of the project, they have a win under their belts and the tools to do more in the community.

 Project teams also learn from one another.
 Just as importantly, DIY Lowell organizers see what common barriers the groups face, and we can then find solutions to these problems together.
 In some cases, we may advocate for a change in a city law or for more funding for a particular program.
 In other cases, we’ll teach new strategies or emphasize different skills in the program.
 It is always evolving and improving.

 DIY Lowell is a completely community-led initiative.
-An advisory committee guides our Program Director, who helps coordinate the program.
+A thirteen-member advisory committee guides our Program Director, who helps coordinate the program.
 This committee also reviews all ideas for compatibility with the guidelines.
-Advisory committee meetings are called as needed and we invite anybody interested to join.
+The advisory committee meets once a month, and anybody interested can watch the meetings.
 The Program Director is in charge of outreach, fundraising, coordination with other groups, and making sure every working group has a great facilitator.

 - Brian Meade